 Try to Avoid Using a Pacifier or Use One Only When Your Child Goes to Sleep

 Children who use pacifiers continuously are more likely to develop ear infections than those who use them only when going to sleep.
-Avoid using a pacifier or try to wean your child from the pacifier by the time they are one year old.
+Avoid using a pacifier or try to wean your child from the pacifier by the time he or she is 1 year old.
 If you are unsuccessful, set rules for when the pacifier can be used.
 Wash the pacifier and/or replace it frequently, especially after a

 Make Sure That Your Child Receives All Recommended Immunizations

-Keeping your child up-to-date on immunizations can reduce his risk of illness.
+Keeping your child up-to-date on immunizations can reduce the risk of illness.
 For example, the

 is effective in preventing some types of middle ear infections caused by pneumococcal infection.
 Evidence is still unclear about whether it can reduce the overall number of middle ear infections.